Hank-bayern/encoder-decoder-transformer/README.md

     pip install -r requirements.txt

 ## Data processing
-`dataset matching.py` This script responsible for macthing the original en and de dataset, and tokenizer.
+-`dataset matching.py` This script responsible for macthing the original en and de dataset, and tokenizer.

 - `dictionary and index transformer.py` This script responsible to creat the dictionary and translate tokens from words to indexs.
 - `expand.py` and `shuffle.py` These are used to expand the dataset.